in

 Dunkin’ Donuts’ Multigrain Oatmeal

 Dunkin Donuts’ oatmeal bowl topped with nuts and dried fruits is nutritious and low in sodium.
-It contains only 250 mg sodium with 7 grams of fiber.
+It contains only 250 mg of sodium with 7 grams of fiber.

 It has some sugar in it, but not quite as much as those Munchkins glaring at you from the counter